Solitary Kiosk and Restaurant to Copelands Lookout

 Moderate track

-Maps for the Solitary Restaurant to Fossil Rock walk
+Maps for the Solitary Kiosk and Restaurant to Copelands Lookout walk

 You can download the PDF for this walk to print a map.